 - 6 cups fresh or frozen blackberries thawed most of the way if frozen

 - 1 cup granulated sugar See note 2

 - 1/4 teaspoon salt

 - juice of 1/2 of a fresh lemon no bottles

 - 1 tablespoon beaten egg mixed with 1 tablespoon water

-Preheat your oven to 350 degrees.
+- Preheat your oven to 350 degrees.
 Place a pie crust in the bottom of a standard pie pan.
-In a bowl, mix the berries, sugar, flour, salt and lemon juice and place in crust.
+In a bowl, mix the berries, sugar, cornstarch, salt and lemon juice and place in crust.
 Roll out the second crust and cut strips to make a lattice top, weaving the strips together.

-With a pastry brush or the back of a spoon, brush a light coating of the egg wash over your crust.
+- With a pastry brush or the back of a spoon, brush a light coating of the egg wash over your crust.
 Cut away any long strips of pie crust and crimp the edges or press around the edge with a fork to seal the crusts together.

 - Bake 50-55 minutes until golden and bubbly.
 If your crust starts to get too brown, cover it with aluminum foil while it bakes